-- 87. By making, using, offering for sale, and/or selling the Accused Instrumentalities infringing the '511 Patent, Defendants have injured Oyster and are liable to Oyster for infringement of the '511 Patent pursuant to 35 U.S.C. § 271(a) directly and/or under the doctrine of equivalents. - customers and end users of Accused Instrumentalities, to directly infringe each and every claim limitation, including without limitation claim 9 of the '511 Patent, in violation of 35 U.S.C. § 271(b).
+92. By making, using, offering for sale, and/or selling the Accused Instrumentalities infringing the '511 Patent, Defendants have injured Oyster and are liable to Oyster for infringement of the '511 Patent pursuant to 35 U.S.C. § 271(a) directly and/or under the doctrine of equivalents.

+93. In addition, Defendants actively induce others, including without limitation customers and end users of Accused Instrumentalities, to directly infringe each and every claim limitation, including without limitation claim 9 of the '511 Patent, in violation of 35 U.S.C. § 271(b).
 Upon information and belief, Defendants' customers and/or end users have directly infringed and are directly infringing each and every claim limitation, including without limitation claim 9 of the '511 Patent.
-Defendants have actual knowledge of the '511 Patent at least as of service of this Complaint.
+Defendants have had actual knowledge of the '511 Patent at least as of service of the original complaint in this action.
 Defendants are knowingly inducing its customers and/or end users to directly infringe the '511 Patent, with the specific intent to encourage such infringement, and knowing that the induced acts constitute patent infringement.
-Defendants' inducement includes, for example, providing technical guides, product data sheets, demonstrations, software and hardware specifications, installation guides, and other forms of support that induce its customers and/or end users to directly infringe the '511 Patent. - 89.
-To the extent facts learned in discovery show that Defendants' infringement of the '511 Patent is or has been willful, Oyster reserves the right to request such a finding at time of trial. - 90.
-As a result of Defendants' infringement of the '511 Patent, Oyster has suffered monetary damages in an amount adequate to compensate for Defendants' infringement, but in no event less than a reasonable royalty for the use made of the invention by Defendants, together with interest and costs as fixed by the Court, and Oyster will continue to suffer damages in the future unless Defendants' infringing activities are enjoined by this Court.
+Defendants' inducement includes, for example, providing technical guides, product data sheets, demonstrations, software and hardware specifications, installation guides, and other forms of support that induce its customers and/or end users to directly infringe the '511 Patent.
+The